m2u-84/ldjam42/README.md

 - all the people behind Ludum Dare for organizing this great event
 - ip.labs for providing free coffee and enough space (haha, noticed that little pun we smuggled in here?)
-- **and you of course** for taking the time to read all this, test our little game, and give us a (hopefully) favorable rating!
+- **and you of course** for taking the time to read all this and test our little game.
 Much appreciated!